-Denim is meant to be comfortable enough wear anywhere, all day.
+Denim is meant to be comfortable enough to wear anywhere, all day.
 We tested this metric by determining the level of comfort each provided while sitting and moving.
 We then assessed stretch, how stiff each fabric was, and the weight of the material.
 We noted spots where waistbands, seams, and grommets dug in while sitting, as well as pinch spots and hot spots while moving.
 The Gloria Vanderbilt Amanda Classic was easily the most comfortable pair we tried, thanks to its relatively light denim material, medium stretch, and slightly looser fit.

 The Signature by Levi was a close second, thanks to its ultra-stretchy material, which made it so that sitting, bending, and squatting were no problem.
-The Amazon Essentials Women's Skinny was also very comfortable, with a fit that was snug enough to be flattering but not too tight.
+The Amazon Essentials Skinny was also very comfortable, with a fit that was snug enough to be flattering but not too tight.

-Of the traditional denim, the Levi's Women's 721 High Rise Skinny were the most durable pair.
+Of the traditional denim, the Levi's 721 High Rise Skinny were the most durable pair.
 The material had the least wear of any pair we tested when rubbed with sandpaper; there was a slight change in color but no significant wear on the material.
 The seams also stayed intact except for some slight fraying when rubbed with sandpaper, and the belt loops were very sturdy.

 Range of Motion

 Sizing is key for comfort and performance, and women's jeans are notoriously inconsistent in sizing.
 To find consistency with sizes, particularly with various cuts and stretch, we measured the waist and inseam of each contender.
 We then compared the waist and inseam against the advertised sizes.
-We paid attention to stretch during wear, and looked for any issues with shrinking after washing.
+We paid attention to stretch during wear and looked for any issues with shrinking after washing.
 We've noted when pairs were true to size or deviated greatly from the typical sizing.